Increased talk about avoiding and curing the keto flu has surged with the recent rise of the keto diet.

 Once you’ve been hit with the keto flu, symptoms often resolve in the first couple weeks.
 However, it can last up to one month.

 So what exactly is it about this diet that’s causing so many people to feel miserable?
-Let’s take a quick look at the theories behind causes of the keto flu.
+Let’s take a quick look at the theories behind

 What Causes the Keto Flu?

 The medical community really can’t yet say for sure exactly what causes the keto flu - but we do have some educated guesses.